Dr. Geoffrey McCafferty

 - The Archaeology of Greater Nicoya: Two Decades of Research in Nicaragua and Costa Rica.
 Larry Steinbrenner; Alexander Geurds, Silvia Salgado Gonzalez, and Geoffrey McCafferty.
 University Press of Colorado, Louisville, CO.
 (2021)

 - Raising the Dead: Mortuary Patterns in Pacific Nicaragua .
 Geoffrey McCafferty, Andrea Waters-Rist, Sharisse McCafferty; Celise Fricker, and Jessica Manion.
-The Archaeology of Greater Nicoya: Two Decades of Research in Nicaragua and Costa Rica, edited by Larry Steinbrenner, Alexander Geurds, Geoffrey G. McCafferty, and Silvia Salgado..
+In The Archaeology of Greater Nicoya: Two Decades of Research in Nicaragua and Costa Rica, edited by Larry Steinbrenner, Alexander Geurds, Geoffrey G. McCafferty, and Silvia Salgado..
 University Press of Colorado, Louisville, CO..
 395-432.
 (2021)

 - La matanza en Cholula: cronicas de facciones y la arqueologia sobre la conquista espanola.
 Geoffrey McCafferty.
 Ayuntamiento de San Andres Cholula.
 35-57.
 (2019)